 How Successful are Payday Loan Claims?

-That depends.
-If you were genuinely unable to pay back loan amounts to a lender as a result of interest rates – or if you were not earning enough money to keep up repayments – you may be entitled to full compensation of PPI and/or interest.
+If you were genuinely unable to pay back loan amounts to a lender as a result of interest rates – or if you were not earning enough money to keep up repayments – you may be entitled to full compensation.
 However, each case will vary.

 In any case, don’t panic.
 Once you know how to claim back on payday loans, all you have to do is write to the right people and collect all your relevant financial data together.
 My advice would be to stop asking yourself ‘can I claim back payday loan interest’ – and start getting in touch with any lenders you borrowed from asap.
 You have nothing to lose and may well end up with an unexpected windfall!